tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/标准直播服务费用_intl_en.md

 - Suppose a LVB session lasts for 1 hour at a bitrate of 500 Kbps, which is the sum of the audio bitrate and the video bitrate.
 If you enable transcoding and specify a video bitrate, the sum of the audio bitrate and the specified video bitrate will be used for billing.
 If there are 100 viewers, the consumed bandwidth will be approximately:
   500 (Kbps) × 100 = 50,000 (Kbps) = 50 Mbps.
-- If you held an LVB session that generated 50 Mbps of downstream bandwidth on January 1, 2021, then the LVB bandwidth fees you would need to pay on January 2, 2021 would be as follows:
+- If you held an LVB session that generated 50 Mbps of downstream bandwidth on July 13, 2021, then the bandwidth fees you would need to pay on July 14, 2021 would be as follows:
-  Daily LVB bandwidth fees = 0.1129 (USD/Mbps/Day) × 50 (Mbps) = 5.645 USD.
+  Daily bandwidth fees = 0.1041 (USD/Mbps/Day) × 50 (Mbps) = 5.205 USD.
-- By default, LVB fees are billed by downstream usage.
+-  By default, fees are billed by downstream usage.
 However, upstream usage will also be billed when the ratio of upstream usage and downstream usage is larger than 1:10, and the daily upstream peak bandwidth exceeds 100 Mbps.
 Upstream usage will be billed according to the same billing modes and tiered pricing rules as downstream usage.

 >?
 If you have a large-scale live streaming business and its consumption of Tencent Cloud resources has exceeded or is expected to exceed 10,000 USD, then a daily billing mode may not meet your needs.
 Please contact the Tencent Cloud sales team or [submit a ticket](https://console.cloud.tencent.com/workorder/category) to determine the best billing option for you.